BackgroundInterview Date:May 2018

 What is something a prospective student may miss on a visit that’s worth checking out?

-Reasons to attend and not attend Tulane:
+Reasons to not attend Tulane: